sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_BETA_VERSION }}
 {: .label .label-purple }

-The SidecarT board can read a database of floppy images hosted on a remote web server.
+The Multi-device can read a database of floppy images hosted on a remote web server.
 This feature is built on top of the Floppies Emulation one.
 This is an out of the box feature that doesn't require any additional configuration besides the one explained above for the Floppies Emulation.

 ### How to download and emulate a floppy image from the database